Which Aspects of Corporate Governance Do and Do Not Matter in Emerging Markets

 50 Pages Posted: 2 May 2015 Last revised: 29 Nov 2019

-There is evidence that some “corporate governance indices” predict higher firm values in emerging markets, but little evidence on which specific aspects of governance drive that overall relationship.
+Well-constructed, country-specific “corporate governance indices” can predict higher firm values in emerging markets.
+However, there is little credible research on which aspects of governance drive that overall relationship.
 We study that question across four major emerging markets (Brazil, India, Korea, and Turkey).
 We build overall country-specific governance indices, comprised of indices for disclosure, board structure, ownership structure, shareholder rights, board procedure, and control of related party transactions.
-We find that disclosure (especially financial disclosure) predicts higher market value across all four countries.
-Board structure (principally board independence) takes a positive coefficient in all countries and is significant in Brazil and Korea.
-The Disclosure Index, and a combined Disclosure-Board Structure Index, remain significant in lower bounds analyses.
+Disclosure (especially financial disclosure) predicts higher market value across all four countries.
+Board structure (principally board independence) has a positive coefficient in all countries and is significant in two countries.
 The other indices do not predict firm value.
-These results provide evidence that: (i) country-specific indices can outperform broad, one-size-fits-all indices, and (ii) firms, in responding to investor pressure for better governance; and investors, in assessing governance, would do well to focus on disclosure and board structure.
+These results suggest that regulators and investors, in assessing governance, and firm managers, in responding to investor pressure for better governance, would do well to focus on disclosure and board structure.

 Keywords: Brazil, Korea, India, Turkey, corporate governance, boards of directors, disclosure, shareholder rights